 Where soil type allows, it is advisable to use a pre-emergence herbicide.
 It removes weed competition early and gives better control of some weeds, for example, knotgrass and annual meadow-grass.

 However, adequate soil moisture is needed for good efficacy of a residual herbicide.
-Pre-emergence Stomp Aqua, Cinder etc (pendimethalin), Nirvana (imazamox + pendimethalin) and Lingo (linuron + clomazone) are effective.
-Afalon (linuron) in the spring crops has a more limited spectrum but is a useful tank-mix product especially if mayweeds are a problem.
-Pre-emergence cleaver control is possible using Lingo or Centium 360CS (clomazone).
+Pre-emergence Stomp Aqua, Cinder etc (pendimethalin) and Nirvana (imazamox + pendimethalin) are effective.
+Pre-emergence cleaver control is possible using Centium 360CS (clomazone).
 Although active against a few other weeds, Centium is most likely to be used in tank-mix with a partner product.

 Post-emergence sprays of full rate bentazone can be applied from 3 nodes of the crop to well-waxed peas (tested with crystal violet dye).
 It has useful activity on volunteer oilseed rape and small cleavers but less on black-bindweed and fat hen.
 MCPB controls thistles and docks and effectively stunts large volunteer oilseed rape.
 Check product labels for any varietal restrictions.
 Bentazone + MCPB mixes are permitted, but past work has shown increased likelihood of crop damage if both are used at permitted full doses.